HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Euphorbia Trigona

 Another fairly "modern" plant now.
-The African Milk Tree or Euphorbia Trigona, will become huge after several years.
+The African Milk Tree or Euphorbia trigona, will become huge after several years.

 Each stem or "branch" will frequently grow 8 inches or so each year, which might not sound a lot, but that growth is almost always directly upwards.